10 Alternative Financing Solutions Instead of a Business Loan

 • Build credit: SBA business lending is easier to obtain than bank loans.
 Plus, your credit score could improve if you manage your account well.

-• Flexible use: SBA loans can be used for things like debt refinancing, equipment financing, and working capital, provided you apply for the correct loan type.
+• Flexible use: Depending on the loan program, the funds can be used for things like debt refinancing, equipment financing, and working capital.

 Negatives

-• Slow processing: Due to extensive paperwork, getting SBA small business loans may take a couple of months
+• Slow processing: Due to extensive paperwork, getting an SBA small business loan may take a couple of months

-• No guaranteed approval: While SBA loans have more favorable eligibility requirements than traditional loan options, you still must apply, and there isn't a guarantee that you'll be approved.
+• No guaranteed approval: While SBA loans have more favorable eligibility requirements than traditional loan options, there isn't a guarantee that you'll be approved.

 • Down payment required: Most SBA loans require a down payment of 10% or more of the total project or plan cost.

-Angel investors and venture capitalists (VCs) are two similar options that provide funding in exchange for equity.
+Angel investors and venture capitalists (VCs) are two similar options that provide equity financing or funding in exchange for equity.

-Angel investors work with startups and early-stage businesses to add enough value to your business with varying time frames, goals, and exit strategies.
-This can range from a two- or three-year exit plan to longer-term growth goals and holding their stakes for upward of 10 years.
+Angel investors work with startups and early-stage businesses to add value to the business.
+The investors will provide funding and support for a certain time frame or until a certain goal is met.
+This can range from a two- to three-year exit plan to longer-term growth goals, with some holding their stakes for upward of 10 years.

-Venture capital firms then seek to drive rapid growth to sell their stakeholding to a private equity firm for a big profit.
+Venture capital firms seek to drive rapid growth and sell their stakeholding for a profit.

 Positives